Earth sets behind the lunar surface, photographed by the Artemis II crew, April 6 2026.

 No interoperability layer

-Different quantum sensing platforms produce incompatible outputs.
-Without standardised data architecture, measurements cannot be compared, aggregated, or used in reporting.
+Different measurement platforms produce incompatible outputs.
+Without standardised data architecture, measurements cannot be compared, aggregated or used in reporting.

 03